*Presidential Nomination Primary: Tuesday, March 3, 2020

 If you are interested in becoming an election judge, please fill out an election judge application and either email it to Erica Henderson at firstname.lastname@example.org or return it to City Hall.
 Feel free to either email or call Erica Henderson, (651) 480-2343, with any questions.

 Don't want to wait in line to vote on Election Day?
-Or you are out of town?
+Or you will be out of town?
 There are other ways you still can vote.

 Vote Early by Mail or Vote Early in Person